ember-community-russia/awesome-ember/README.md

 	- [ember-rx](https://github.com/alexlafroscia/ember-rx) - RxJS 6 integration for Ember.js.
 - Generators
 	- [ember-concurrency](https://github.com/machty/ember-concurrency) - Ember.js Addon that enables you to write concise, worry-free, cancelable, restartable, asynchronous tasks.
+  - [ember-master-tab](https://github.com/rhyek/ember-master-tab) - A library that provides a service which helps running a function on only one tab of an Ember application.

 ### CSS & etc